-7. To this end, deliberate efforts have been made to ensure participation of both communities and individuals in Game Ranching.
-Currently, individuals benefit from sustainable utilisation of natural resources through non consumptive approach since 2014.
+7. To this end, deliberate efforts have been made to ensure the participation of both communities and individuals in Game Ranching.
+Currently, individuals benefit from sustainable utilisation of natural resources through non-consumptive approach since 2014.

 8. Despite the marked growth of natural resource utilisation, the sector has not yet reached its maximum potential in terms of contributing to the national economy as well as its ability to contribute to natural resource conservation due to its high investment costs which make it difficult for ordinary Batswana to venture into.

 9. In this regard, I have instructed Ministers, to remove all the impediments that are slowing down the growth of any industry under their mandate.
 My expectation is that issues of land, lengthy application processes and sometimes duplicate license requirements and inspections will be reduced to facilitate all of you.